 They are finished with Fuji Alconite Low Rider guides, a Fuji DPS reel seat and an X-Tube grip design.

 At 7′ in length and with a medium power rating this rod is great for throwing heavier lures when working inshore.

 The line rating is 10 – 20 lbs and it is rated for lures in the 1 to 4 ounce range so definitely not a rod for jigging light lures with.

-G Loomis are known for building some very high end rods particularly in the salmon and steelhead world, one particular line of rods the E6X gives you access to their best technologies at a mid-range price point.
+G Loomis are known for building some very high end rods particularly in the salmon and Steelhead world, one particular line of rods the E6X gives you access to their superior technologies at a mid-range price point.

 The E6X Inshore line as the name suggests is targeted at inshore saltwater fishing and the demands that it puts on both the rod and the hardware.

 These rods are a definitely suited to more finesse inshore techniques like small jigs and plastics or throwing small bait rigs under bobbers.

 Like all E6X’s the inshore fishing rod series is built on G. Loomis’s multi-taper technology giving a very light yet crisp rod blank that is super sensitive.